 It’s a simple point, but it’s worth emphasizing.
 Your passwords for your Active Directory should be the strictest passwords you can come up with.
 Best practices suggest using passphrases of three or four different random words.
 Passphrases are much harder for attackers to guess than complex passwords are.

 Where possible, two-factor authentication should be used, and accounts should be locked out if incorrect passwords are entered more than two or three times.

 5. Audit Changes to Active Directory Security Groups

 Having a proactive and continuous auditing strategy for your Active Directory security groups is possibly the best way to prevent security threats.
 Most security threats that originate through Active Directory could potentially have been prevented through better visibility into the changes being made.

 How to Improve the Security of Your Active Directory Security Groups

 Many enterprises must deal with joiners, leavers, and movers within their environment.
 As users change roles, leave the business, or start a new role, their required permissions will be different.

 Unfortunately, many enterprises are not communicating effectively enough with the IT and security teams to ensure that permissions and members of security groups are maintained appropriately.
 In the worst-case scenario, this could potentially lead to insider threats getting their hands on your most sensitive data.

-The Lepide Data Security Platform will give you the ability to instantly generate a list of users who have been deemed to hold “excessive permissions”, or generate alerts in real time when permissions are changed, so that you can take the required steps to maintain your policy of least privilege.
+The Lepide Active Directory Auditor will give you the ability to instantly generate a list of users who have been deemed to hold “excessive permissions”, or generate alerts in real time when permissions are changed, so that you can take the required steps to maintain your policy of least privilege.